-But when people experience marijuana’s intoxication and its medical benefits and compare it to what alcohol does to them, they say marijuana comes out on top in the marijuana versus alcohol debate.
+But when people experience marijuana’s intoxication and medical benefits and compare cannabis to what alcohol does to them, they say marijuana comes out on top in the marijuana versus alcohol debate.

 When people look at the violence, domestic abuse, and traffic fatalities associated with alcohol, they realize marijuana is safer than alcohol.